aboood40091/GTX-Extractor/README.md

-# Wii U GTX Extractor v2.2
+# Wii U GTX Extractor v3.0
-Extracts textures from the GFD ('Gfx2' / .gtx file extension) format used in Wii U games.
+Extracts textures from the GFD ('Gfx2' / .gtx file extension) format used in Wii U games, and save them as DDS.

-Can Also convert .png files into .gtx files!
+Can Also convert DDS files into .gtx files!

 A bit of work could get it to extract .bflim files, too.

 # Requirements:
 Python 3.4 or higher.

-PyQt5.

-Compressonator.

 cx_Freeze.
 (Optional)

-Pillow.
-(If using gtx_extract_nomipmap)

 # Credits:
-Treeki - Original GTX Extractor

-AboodXD - porting GTX Extractor to python, adding new stuff.
+AboodXD - Writing this thingy.

 # Special thanks to:
+Treeki - This tool was based on his tool.

-Exzap - Helping with swizzling.
+Exzap, AddrLib - Helping with swizzling.

-RoadrunnerWMC - Helping with implementing the "creating .gtx files" feature.
+RoadrunnerWMC - The writeGFD() function was based on a function in  his program, PuzzleHD.